JarvisKent/yuyanping/source/_posts/pat-advanced-1006.md

 categories: [算法]
 toc: false
 ---
 At the beginning of every day, the first person who signs in the computer room will unlock the door, and the last one who signs out will lock the door.
-Given the records of signing in's and out's, you are supposed to find the ones who have unlocked and locked the door on that day.
+Given the re<!--more-->cords of signing in's and out's, you are supposed to find the ones who have unlocked and locked the door on that day.

 Input Specification: